 Prisma Health Family YMCA

-At the Y, our t-ball league is a developmental league designed to teach new and experienced players how to play and improve their skills at the game.
-T-Ball is open to boys and girls ages 3-5.
-T-Ball is offered once a year at select branches at the YMCA of Greenville.
+At the Y, our girls flag football league is a developmental league designed to teach new and experienced players how to play and improve their skills at the game.
+Girls Flag Football is open to girls ages 8-15.
+Girls Flag Football will be offered twice a year at select branches at the YMCA of Greenville.
 Volunteers will complete all required credentials before reporting to their first day of service.

 How you can help: